 Although we don't go near approaching Ruckman's level in our criticism of him, we believe that Ruckman should have a taste of his own medicine.

 I did write Ruckman a personal letter several years ago in which I pointed out a few things that now appear on this website, so I did fulfill the first part about going to him alone according to Matthew 18.
 He wrote back with a nasty letter, accusing me of being a "lying rascal" (among other things) without demonstrating that I had indeed lied.
 I live far away from Peter Ruckman, and he did not personally "commit a trespass against me" (until he responded to my personal letter).
-I do not belong to his church, so I could not possibly take him before his church (which he pastors) if he would not listen to me alone in person or with witnesses.
+I do not belong to his local church, so I could not possibly take him before his church (which he pastors) if he would not listen to me alone in person or with witnesses.
 Judging by the way he publicly bashes those who disagree with him (going as far as saying they should "rot in their own dung" in one case), he makes it clear that he does not want to be approached.

 I have a question for Ruckman defenders who believe I should have applied Matthew 18 before writing about Peter Ruckman: Why have you not likewise asked Ruckman if he has applied Matthew 18 before bashing people publicly in his books?